wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 * **YouTube** (*with third party API library*) - Post messages to your YouTube channel feed.
 If blogpost has youtube reference it will be attached.

 ... more networks are coming soon ...

+* (*with third party API library*) means that you need to have at least "Run-Time Edition" of <a href="http://www.nextscripts.com/snap-api/">SNAP Universal API</a>.
+SNAP API Run-Time Edition is included in the <a href="http://www.nextscripts.com/social-networks-auto-poster-for-wp-multiple-accounts">SNAP Pro Plugin</a>.

 **Plugin makes 100% White Labeled Posts** The main idea behind the plugin is to give you the ability to promote only yourself.
 Plugin uses your own apps and all posts to all networks come only from you.
 No "Shared via NextScripts.com" or "Posted by SNAP for Wordpress" messages.